DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

     int64 sum

 Remember that the characters **---** indicate the separation of the request and the response of the service. with this said, no it is time to explore the creation of the nodes.

+**NOTE:** For implementing your own custom messages/services you will need to use packages with ament_cmake, this will be covered more ahead in this module when we got to talk about CPP, rclcpp and ament_cmake.

 On one hand, we have the service server node ([add_two_nums_srv.py](/m02_ros2_communication/m02_ros2_with_py/m02_ros2_with_py/add_two_nums_srv.py)), the steps for creation are: